This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #timetocrunch #CollectiveBias

 The white chocolate tastes great with the almonds and compliments the flavor of the kettle corn nicely.
 It’s a match made in heaven, really.
 The rest of it’s all super easy because you just use Emerald® Almonds and Pop Secret® Popcorn (be sure to get the Kettle Corn flavor) which you can find at almost any grocery store.

-For tons more simple and delicious snack ideas, look here! ????
+More simple and delicious football themed snack ideas, look here!

 Helpful Tools to Make This Recipe: